richardzhuang0412/EmbedLLM/README.md

-# README

-(Repo Under Construction!)
+# EmbedLLM: Learning Compact Representations of Large Language Models

-This repo contains the code for the experiments in our [paper](https://arxiv.org/abs/2410.02223):
+This repository contains the official implementation of our [paper](https://arxiv.org/abs/2410.02223):

 **EmbedLLM: Learning Compact Representations of Large Language Models**